yereverluvinunclebert/Panzer-OHM-gauge-Ywidget/README.md

 and use your mousewheel up or down.
 The widget will resize dynamically.

-To find out how the widget operates, simply right click and select Help and a full explanation of all the buttons, windows is shown.
+To find out how the widget operates, simply right click and select Help and a full explanation of all the buttons and windows, is shown.
 The top left window is the maximum temperature experienced by the chosen sensor, top right window is the current temperature in digital form.
 The bottom right window is the current scale used.
 The middle button selects the scale.
 Hovering over any control